iturdikulov/notes/my_notation.md

 - [ ] Scheduled for future.
 - [!]
 Scheduled, but has high priority.
-- [/] In progress, currently consuming it.
+- [/] In progress, currently consuming or constantly re-read something.
 - [x] Completed, it was good.
 - [p] Completed, it was very good or perfect.
 - [c] Canceled or completed and not liked.